 - Line the bottom of an 8 inch round cake pan with an 8 inch round piece of parchment paper and grease the sides and bottom to ensure easy release.

-- In a medium bowl, whisk together the all-purpose flour, cornstarch, granulated sugar, baking powder, and kosher salt until well combined.
+- In a medium bowl, whisk together the all purpose flour, baking powder, and kosher salt until well combined.

 - Pour the batter into the prepared cake pan and smooth the top with a spatula.
-Bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean and the top is lightly golden.
+Position it on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
+Bake for 28-32 minutes, or until a toothpick inserted into the center comes out clean and the top is golden.
 Cool down before frosting.

 Strawberry frosting using all freeze dried strawberries